akavel/goluago/README.md

 Lua is a nice scripting language.
 Small, written in ANSI C, highly portable, reportedly fast.
 Especially popular among computer games producers, but not only.
 Easily embeddable (one of its core goals), mature (Lua 1.0 ~ 1993, many applications worldwide since then).
 MIT-style licensed.
-Umm... oh, and I like it.

 ### Go Language?